Floppy/web3dguide/en/tut13.md

 in that direction, which is not normally desirable.
 A scale factor of 1 is required for no effect.

-It is very important to remember that scaling takes place relative to the <EM>origin</EM>, not the centre of the object.
+It is very important to remember that scaling takes place relative to the *origin*, not the centre of the object.
 So, in order to scale from the centre of an object, you must make sure that the object is centred on the origin.
 This is why scaling is done first before any rotations or translations.

 ## Rotation